Diversified Energy Executes Share Buyback - TipRanks.com

 Diversified Energy Company (GB:DEC) has released an update.

-Diversified Energy Company PLC has announced the buyback of 3,750 shares at a volume-weighted average price of 1,113 pence per share, which will be cancelled subsequently.
-Post-cancellation, the company’s issued share capital will consist of 47,290,179 ordinary shares.
-This buyback is part of a program announced on 27 June 2023, aligning with the company’s strategy to deliver shareholder value.
+Diversified Energy Company PLC has recently completed a share buyback, purchasing 3,750 ordinary shares at an average price of 1,119 pence each, which will subsequently be cancelled.
+Following the cancellation, the total shares in issue will be 47,282,679.
+This strategic move is part of an ongoing buyback program and aligns with the company’s focus on responsible energy production and shareholder value.

-For further insights into GB:DEC stock, check out TipRanksâ€™ Stock Analysis page.